 In addition to the German Embassy, German institutions active in Nicaragua include the German‑Nicaraguan Chamber of Commerce and Industry, a bilingual German School, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Kreditanstalt für Wiederaufbau (KfW), and the Friedrich-Ebert-Stiftung and numerous other German NGOs.

-With aggregate development cooperation worth 1 billion euros, Germany has so far been one of the country’s principal bilateral donors.
-Germany, for example, cancelled Nicaragua’s bilateral debts totalling 492 million euros in June 2004 under the Heavily Indebted Poor Countries (HIPC) Initiative.
+With aggregate development cooperation worth about 1 billion euros, Germany has so far been one of the country’s principal bilateral donors.
+Governmental cooperation between Germany and Nicaragua focuses on water.
+Through regional programmes, Germany is also supporting the development of renewable energies.